alejandroaviles/SPT_FFTlog_simple/README.md

 Computes P22 and P13 in real space, using the method of  Simonovic et al https://arxiv.org/abs/1708.08130

-Just run the file Ploop.m
+Just run the file Ploop.nb

 The main functions are in modules.m.